Bharatnaty/Full-Stack-Interview-Preparation/README.md

 ## 🟠 Node.JS

 1. What is the Node.JS Runtime?
    - Node.js is single-threaded in the sense that the JavaScript execution happens on one thread, but it is multi-threaded under the hood because Libuv manages a thread pool for heavy I/O. This design makes it perfect for I/O-intensive apps (streaming, APIs) but a poor choice for CPU-intensive tasks (image processing, heavy encryption) because those would block the main thread.

      <img width="1434" height="718" alt="image" src="https://github.com/user-attachments/assets/cc9fe34c-3d53-47e7-b8d2-5a2b7c8073e3" />

+1. What is REPL in Node?
+   - The REPL functions in a continuous cycle, which is fundamental to how interactive shells work:

+      Read: Reads the user's input, parses it into a JavaScript data structure, and stores it in memory.

+      Eval: Takes the data structure and evaluates the code.

+      Print: Prints the result of the evaluation to the console.

+      Loop: Loops the entire process until the user terminates the session.